infiniteflight/infiniteflight-docs/manual/home-screen/air-traffic-control.md

-5. Runway colour codes help you know where the wind is coming from and which runways are ‘most likely’ in use.
-But watch out, sometimes controllers will be using a different runway than you’re expecting, make sure to look out for traffic!
+5. Runway color codes help you know where the wind is coming from.
+However, as the controller you’ll need to pick the runway’s taking into account the airport taxiway layout, where traffic currently is located, what the weather is like now, and what the weather is forecast to become.
 Check out the table below:

     | Indication                                                   | Meaning                                      |
     | ------------------------------------------------------------ | -------------------------------------------- |
     | ![Green Runway](_images/manual/tables/weather-green.png) | Headwind under 3kts - runway recommended     |
     | ![Orange Runway](_images/manual/tables/weather-orange.png)                                                           | Crosswind above 3kts                         |
     | ![Red Runway](_images/manual/tables/weather-red.png)                                                           | Tailwind above 3kts - runway not recommended |

+    Tip

+    : Aircraft like to take-off and land into wind, try to pick the runways with a headwind if you can!

-6. You can select one or more frequencies to control, and dependant on the server, controller qualifications might affect what you can control too.
+6. You can select one or more frequencies to control, and dependent on the server, controller qualifications might affect what you can control too.

 7. Red cones signify a runway that has an Instrument Landing System (ILS) approach to that runway threshold.
 White cones signify a Global Positioning System (GPS) approach.